adam-blakeney/ExecuStore/README.md

 - The ability to learn about the company and what products available.
 - An ability to search from the landing page, access a user profile and login/register.
 - A log in function where the user inputs username and password.
-- A register function, the user will input relevant details and create a profile.
+- A register function, the user will input specified details and create a profile.
 - A profile page, displaying the order history of the user and the previous saved shipping detail.
 - An ability to add products to cart and checkout safely and securley.
-- An registered-access only element that displays blogs and news etc.

 ## Structure